Atemu/nixos-config/README.md

   - THESEUS is my portable laptop computer (a https://frame.work laptop, get it?)
   - PLATON is a portable pen tablet convertible laptop
 - [`hardware`](./hardware/) contain configuration specific to certain hardware systems of mine.
 The individual `configs` include them, depending on which machines they're used on.
 - [`modules`](./modules/) contain NixOS modules for configuring certain aspects of my system.
-These usually only have effects when their `enable` option is set but some are always active such as my packages module.
+These are standardised to only have an effect when their `enable` option is set.
-- [`common.nix`](./common.nix) contains config common across all of my hosts regardless of its purpose
+- [`common.nix`](./common.nix) contains config common across all of my hosts regardless of its purpose; enables some of my custom modules by default via `custom.enable`.

 ## Usage